plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 |    12 |           4 | Ability Score Increase, Feat      |     2 |             11 |             3 |

 ## Rage
-*1st-level Barbarian Ability*
+*1st-level Ability (Barbarian)*

 > *You fight with an unchecked primal ferocity in battle.*

-You can use a bonus action on your turn to enter a Rage.
+**`X`/short rest:** You can use a bonus action on your turn to enter a Rage, where `X = the number shown in the Rages column of the Barbarian table`.
 Until this ability ends, you gain the following effects, so long as you aren't wearing heavy armor:

 * You have advantage on any Constitution checks, Strength checks, and Strength saving throws that you make.
 <!-- FIXME: re-word to be more explicit. -->